 Incorporation in February 1910 established Dillon as a separate political and judicial entity from Marion County.
-Resulting from complaints primarily centered on transportation problems and the distance from the county seat, this step established а more "manageable" county encompassing about half the acreage of previous Marion County.
-One of the earliest surveys of the new county, "Map of Dillon County.
-South Carolina," compiled by Otis M. Page in 1919-1920 shows the project area situated between John Ellen and P.L.
-Bethea.
+Resulting from complaints primarily centered on transportation problems and the distance from the county seat, this established a more "manageable" county encompassing about half the acreage of previous Marion County.
+One of the earliest surveys of the new county, "Map of Dillon County, South Carolina," compiled by Otis M. Page in 1919-1920 shows the project area with no especially close settlements.

 Dudley (1978) noted that the population of Dillon steadily declined in the first third of the twentieth century, largely the result of a depressed economy and poor agricultural practices, which caused extensive sheet erosion.
 It was only in the second half of this century that the population steadied and once again began to increase.
-By 1921, there were 60,000 acres in cotton producing 35,000 bales and 31,000 acres planted in corn with a yield of 589,000 bushels (Stokes 1978).
+By 1921, there were

+60,000 acres in cotton producing 35,000 bales and 31,000 acres planted in corn with a yield of 589,000 bushels (Stokes 1978).